Nissan Leaf boot space & seating

 Nissan Leaf interior space, storage & comfort

 Space in the front is more than adequate, although the steering wheel only adjusts up and down and not in and out, so it can take a bit of trial and error to get comfortable.
 There’s no powered seat adjustment available, either.
-The Leaf is less impressive when it comes to interior storage space – there isn’t a huge amount of it over the usual door pocket and centre-console cubbies.
+The Leaf is less impressive when it comes to interior storage space – there isn’t a huge amount of it over and above the usual door-pocket and centre-console cubbies.
 However, the five-door-only Leaf is easy to get in and out of, with doors that open nice and wide.